 Sweet Redemption As Men's Curling Team Brings Olympic Gold Home To Duluth

 The gold medal-winning U.S. men's curling team received a hero's welcome Tuesday night in Duluth, Minn., sweet redemption for a team that finished last and second-to-last in the last two Olympics.
+They brought home the first-ever curling gold for the U.S.

 To chants of 'U.S.A', four gold medalists from the men's team, along with two women's team members, followed a bagpiper into a packed ballroom through a canopy of curling brooms held up by local players.